-This Agreement may be executed in counterparts, with separate signature pages.
-After signature by SHPO, HUD, ACHP, and the initial participating Responsible Entities, the Agreement will become effective on the date it is signed by ACHP.
-Responsible Entities that sign later must follow the Protocol in Appendix B. the Agreement will become effective for them on the date on which the Responsible Entity signs the Agreement and submits their signature page to HUD, through its Office of Environment and Energy, the SHPO and ACHP.
+This PA may be executed in counterparts, each with separate signature pages.
+After signature by HUD, SHPO, the initial participating Responsible Entities, and the ACHP, the PA will become effective on the date it is signed by the ACHP.
+Responsible Entities that sign later must follow the Protocol in Appendix B. The PA will become effective for them on the date on which the Responsible Entity signs the PA and submits their signature page to HUD, through its Office of Environment and Energy, the SHPO and ACHP.

-Execution of this Agreement and implementation of its terms evidence that HUD and participating Responsible Entities have taken into account the effects of the undertakings subject to this Agreement on historic properties and afforded the ACHP an opportunity to comment.
+Execution of this PA and implementation of its terms provides evidence that HUD and participating Responsible Entities have considered the effects of the undertakings subject to this PA on historic properties and afforded the ACHP an opportunity to comment.